眾生無邊誓願度

 Proposition, Reason, Example

-Each topic is akin to a short essay, requiring one to establish a thesis, then expand upon it with evidence, employing metaphors for illustration or citing concrete examples.
+Each topic should be treated like a short essay, requiring you to establish your own thesis, then develop supporting evidence, employing analogies for clarification or citing concrete examples.

-"Yu" (喻) denotes apt and vivid metaphors used to elucidate the central tenet.
+The "analogy" (喻) represents an apt and vivid illustration used to elucidate the thesis.

-However, eloquence does not equate to sound logical thinking, nor does it ensure the clear articulation of facts, mastery of truth, or possession of great wisdom.
-Eloquence pales in comparison to intellect and logical reasoning.
+However, eloquence does not equal sound logical thinking, does not equal the ability to articulate facts clearly, does not equal grasping the truth, and does not equal possessing great wisdom.
+Eloquence pales in comparison to intellect and logical reasoning ability.

 ——Master Sheng-Ru's Teachings